-Film Wedding Photography
+Analogue Film Wedding Photography

-Wedding Film Photography and Analogue experiences for couples who crave something a little different, that means more and steeped in a forgotten tradition.
+Weddings photographed on 35mm and medium format film, and Analogue experiences for couples who crave something a little different, that means more and steeped in a forgotten tradition.
 Real moments caught on film is a magical experience that is ‘almost’ one of those unexplainable things…

 If you’re considering having your wedding shot on film, then I’d also recommend checking out this blog post on some reasons to have or not to have film photography at your wedding.
+Either way, however you decide, it's always worth getting in touch and having a chat about your plans!

 BLOOM